daocare/app/contracts/README.md

 ### Upgrade

-Prepair the upgrade by running:
+Prepair the upgrade by running instead of `yarn run clean`:

 ```bash
 yarn run prepair-upgrade